 Welly and Toy Planters: Upcycling the old toys or wellies – they can make really fun containers for planting up herbs and flowers!
 It’s a great way to recycle old items children do not need anymore.

-Bug Hotel: Making bugs feel right at home in the garden by building them a cosy bug hotel from reclaimed materials and natural objects, perfect for blending into the gardens surroundings.
-All the activities are fun-filled and planned while keeping the Children at the center of it.
-Duchess definitely used her experience as mother to design these activities.
+Bug Hotel: Making bugs feel right at home in the garden by building them a cosy bug hotel from reclaimed materials and natural objects, perfect for blending into the surroundings of the garden.
+All the activities are fun-filled and planned while keeping the Children at the centre of it.
+Duchess definitely used her experience as a mother to design these activities.

 The £50 shoes are described as, “Our Classic Superga 2750 Cotu shoe is Fashion’s trainer of choice.
 With an extra-strong, fully breathable, pure cotton upper, our timeless shape trainer is a lightweight, simple canvas tennis shoe with our vulcanised rubber sole.
 In production since 1911, this is the staple shoe with full versatility, and is the very definition of smart casual”.